BlackDeath619/Bandit-Writeup/README.md

 ![image](https://github.com/BlackDeath619/Bandit-Writeup/assets/148000474/88204216-da78-4477-a797-650d5ab6fe4b)

 ## Level 2->3
-A filename should be continuous hence we put in quotation or we can use
+A filename should be continuous hence we put in quotation or we can use backslash
 ![image](https://github.com/BlackDeath619/Bandit-Writeup/assets/148000474/f65c621e-4782-4458-89c4-dfeb432ed4d3)

 ## Level 3->4